Distribution free MMD tests for model selection with estimated parameters: Introduction

-Clearly, $\hmmd(P_1,P_2)$ may be used to test whether or not $(X_1,X_2,\ldots)$ and $(Y_1,Y_2,\ldots)$ follow the same underlying probability distribution, i.e.\ to test the null hypothesis $\Hc_0: P_1=P_2$.
-A consistent test may be deduced from standard $U$-statistics theory, see \cite[Section 5]{serflingapproximationtheorems1980}, e.g., by observing that, under $\Hc_0$,
+where $(x_j,y_j) \in \Sc^2, j\in \{1,2\}$.
+Hereafter, such maps will be called ``$U$-statistic kernel'' (``$U$-kernel'', to be short), to be distinguished from the kernel $k$ itself.
+Clearly, $\hmmd(P_1,P_2)$ may be used to test whether or not $(X_1,X_2,\ldots,X_n)$ and $(Y_1,Y_2,\ldots,Y_n)$ follow the same underlying probability measure, i.e.\ to test the null hypothesis $\Hc_0: P_1=P_2$.
+A consistent test may be deduced from standard $U$-statistics theory \citep[Section 5]{serflingapproximationtheorems1980} by observing that, under $\Hc_0$,